hackclub/hackclub/workshops/read_the_internet/README.md

     </tr>
 </table>
 ```
 A html table can be seen as a 2 dimensional array or list.
 The table contains rows which are the `tr` tags.
 Each row contains columns which are the `td` tags.
 Within the `td` tags is the data or text we can webscrape.
+For more info on html check out this link: [html.com](https://html.com).
+Its useful to understand html when webscraping because you will need to know how to navigate the html in python.

 ### Python time!
 We begin by using beautiful soup to find a html table element.
 We want to find a specific table by id `sortable_table_world` as seen in the picture.
 The code below finds the first table that matches that id by using the `find` function and specifying the id as an attribute.
 The `attrs` is an optional argument and is a dictionary that can be set to any id, class, or html identifier.